actility/thingpark-enterprise-kubernetes/docs/installation-guides/azureKubernetesService.md

 #### Data stack

-- The data stack is composed by database & messaging service.
-- Currently, the only supported option to fulfill requirements is to deploy `thingpark-data` helm chart.
+- The data stack include database & messaging service required by TPE.The only supported option to fulfill these requirements is to deploy `thingpark-data` helm chart.
-- For Information, appendix provide details about this stack
+- For information, appendix provide details about this stack

 #### Infrastructure stack